Srikaran13/gi-tract-image-segmentation/README.md

-6.8300 - Advances in Computer Vision Course Project
+6.8300 - Advances in Computer Vision Course Project | Adapted from Kaggle Competition